El-walid/smart-warehouse-wms/README.md

 ## 📋 Executive Summary
 A lightweight, mobile-first Warehouse Management System designed to bridge the gap between physical factory floors and digital databases.

 Many industrial businesses lose thousands of dollars annually due to manual paper tracking, lost inventory, and data entry delays.
 This suite solves that by introducing **Digital Twins & Unique Serialization**.
-Every physical item generated receives a unique QR code (DNA), which is printed, attached to the physical object, and tracked in real-time via smartphone scanners.
+Every physical item generated receives a unique QR code , which is printed, attached to the physical object, and tracked in real-time via smartphone scanners.

 ## 🏗️ System Architecture
 This system is built on a serverless, zero-configuration architecture, making it perfect for rapid deployment in industrial environments without requiring heavy IT infrastructure.